-\textbf{Energy Measurement} For energy consumption measurements, the ZEUS library\cite{zeus2023jie} was employed.
-ZEUS utilizes the NVIDIA Management Library (NVML), providing reliable energy usage data for NVIDIA GPUs.
-The program recorded both inference time and energy consumption. \textbf{Data Collection} After processing each prompt we collect the model's response, energy measured and inference latency.
-This data, alongside the prompt, hyperparameter settings, and model and prompt dataset name was logged into the database.
+\textbf{Data Collection:} After processing each prompt, we collect the model's response, energy measured and inference latency.
+This data, alongside the prompt, hyperparameter settings, and model and prompt dataset name, was logged into the database.
 This structured data collection allowed for accurate, model-specific energy analysis during post-experiment assessments.

-\textbf{Computational resources} Experiments ran on a local Ubuntu 20.04.6 cluster with a setup made up of Intel Xeno Gold 6336Y (96 cores) at 2 GHz, two NVIDIA A100 GPUs, and 128 GB of RAM.
-While the system is comprised of two A100s we only utilise one to ensure correct energy isolation and eliminate noise during the experiments.
+\textbf{Computational resources:} Experiments ran on a local Ubuntu 20.04.6 cluster with a setup made up of Intel Xeon Gold 6336Y (96 cores) at 2 GHz, two NVIDIA A100 GPUs, and 128 GB of RAM.
+While the system is comprised of two A100s, we only use one to ensure correct energy isolation and eliminate noise during the experiments.